DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 # 1 INTRODUCTION

 In computer science, there are many applications for randomly generated numbers.
-From generating keys for cryptography
+From generating keys for cryptography, salting password hashes, load balancing in distributed systems, memory addressing and so much more.
 However, the process of producing these random numbers tends to be pseudo-random, e.g. utilizing the current states of various modules [@randomness].
 These numbers do not generate true randomness, and in order to heighten security other methods of generating these are required.
 Current random number generators (_RNG_) are usually implemented in code, using certain states of the host machine as a starting point before running a predetermined algorithm [@randomness].
 This pseudo-random number generation (_PRNG_) comes with the drawback that the result is always deterministic, provided that the initial state is known.

 Imagine, then, if a malicious attacker somehow manages to ascertain the state a computer was in when it generated a random number, for instance to produce an